creare-com/podpac/doc/source/user/pipelines.md

 # Pipelines

 A podpac pipeline can be defined using JSON.
-The pipeline definition describes the *nodes* used in the pipeline and, optionally, *outputs* to produce when executing the pipeline.
+The pipeline definition describes the *nodes* used in the pipeline and defines an *output* node.

 ### Attributes

  * `nodes`: node definitions  *(object, required)*
- * `outputs`: output definitions *(list, optional)*
+ * `output`: output definition *(object, optional)*

 ### Sample